Designers / Fashion / Gold / Industry / Retail

 What was it like for you to be asking these kinds of questions and talking about these issues when so few retailers were?

 It feels like a long time now.
-There were a couple folks like Beth [Gerstein] and Eric [Grossberg] from Brilliant Earth.
-Marc Choyt, who’s out of Santa Fe, has been doing this from an activist perspective.
+There were folks like Marc Choyt, who’s out of Santa Fe, and has been doing this from an activist perspective.
 Toby Pomeroy, who now does Mercury Free Mining.
 There are maybe 20 people that have been doing this, like Eric Braunwart at Columbia Gem House and Cristina Villegas.
-We’ve been this little crew of annoying activists for a long time.
+We’ve been this little crew of activists for a long time.

 Tell us about the work you do to create accountability among your suppliers.